MapReduce – Programming Paradigm for massively parallel computations

 Typically Key-value pairs has an important restriction, namely being able to access results by key alone compromising on the rapid retrieval capability and ad hoc reporting.

 It is important to keep this restriction in mind while look at the possibility of any of the NoSQL databases.
 Nevertheless, MapReduce has proven its capability for handling large volumes of data using parallel computations on thousands of commodity machines.
+When completed, MapReduce was used to completely regenerate Google’s index of the World Wide Web, and replaced the old ad hoc programs that updated the index and ran the various analyses.
+MapReduce is also used across a wide range of domains – large scale machine learning, clustering for Google News, extraction of web page properties for new products (like localized search) and experiments, extraction of data to produce reports for popular queries (Google Zeitgeist) – within Google.

 Google keeps implementing special-purpose computations that process large amounts of raw data (crawled document, web request logs etc.) and derive various data (inverted indices, graph structure representations, summaries of pages crawled, most frequent queries at a given time etc.).
 These computations are actually straightforward and the complexity is due to the facts that